Summer Writing Camp

 —We will notify all scholarship applicants of their status in early May.

-—For questions about the scholarship or how to apply, please email megbrown@thurberhouse.org.
+—For questions about scholarships or how to apply, please email megbrown@thurberhouse.org.

 —Scholarship spaces are reserved in the requested week along with all other registrations.